Compiled from my ten-part series at Capital Research Center

 In the run-up to Ukraine’s presidential vote this fall, these … organizations concentrated their resources on creating conditions for free and fair elections. … Yet most of these groups believed that a free and fair election would mean victory for Viktor Yushchenko.
 And they were right.

 Less than three months later, the Coalition for Democracy and Civil Society (CDCS), an NDI-funded NGO in Kyrgyzstan, helped launch that country’s Tulip Revolution, which — like the Rose and Orange Revolutions — overthrew a democratically-elected president by paralyzing society through mass demonstrations.
-The head of CDCS, Edil Baisalov called his stint as an election observer the previous fall in Ukraine “a very formidable experience,” telling the Wall Street Journal, “I saw what the results of our work could be.”
+The head of CDCS, Edil Baisalov, called his stint as an election observer the previous fall in Ukraine “a very formidable experience.

 Soros’s OSI provided funding to the leading Kyrgyz opposition newspaper “MSN,” led by American Freedom House project director Mike Stone.

-London School of Economics and Political Science graduate Phaik Thien Poh identified four criteria for Color Revolutions:
+London School of Economics and Political Science graduate Phaik Thien Poh identifies four criteria for Color Revolutions:

 - The incumbent leader must be very unpopular and face ‘lame-duck syndrome.’